Paul Gadi's Blog

-Paul is Co-Founder and Technical Director at Altitude Games.
-Before Altitude, he had more than 10 years experience in game production and development from both local startups and multinational game development studios.
+Paul is Co-Founder and CTO at Alto.io.
+Before Alto, he had more than 10 years experience in game production and development from both local startups and multinational game development studios.

 Paul is greatly involved in developing the local game industry as well.
 He was previously Chairman of the local IGDA Manila chapter and co-founder of the Game Developers Association of the Philippines, and has organized several events such as Manila Game Jam and Game Educators summits.
 He has also taught game development classes in several of the country's top universities and has been a speaker and advisor in several international conferences such as the Game Developers Conference in San Francisco and Casual Connect in Singapore.

 In-game items are the main drivers of revenue in game economies, and yet we're still a long ways away from unlocking their true potential.
 Cross-game items will create opportunities for a vast spectrum of value creators that are yet to be discovere